elementor/elementor-developers-docs/src/deprecations/deprecated-function.md

 }
 ```

-The new code with the deprecation handler will look like this:
+The new code, with the deprecation handler, will look like this:

 ```php
 use Elementor\Plugin;